milosdavidovic/blog.io/_posts/2018-02-21-angular-routing.markdown

 published: true
 ---

-For navigating inside our Angular applications we usually don't want to force a browser reload, because we want to keep our application's state.
+For navigating inside our Angular applications we usually don't want to force a browser to reload, because we want to keep our application's state.
 This is where the Angular Routing comes to aid.
-It provides the mechanisms to achieve just that - navigating inside our application, without triggering page reload.
+It provides the mechanisms to achieve just that - navigating inside our application, without triggering a page reload.
 This also helps to organize our applications better.

 ## Content